Shmoopi/sudoexpert/content/post/tethering-app/index.md

 image = "question-unsplash.jpg"
 +++

-> _In early 2012, I released an application that secretly contained tethering functionality._
+> _In early 2012, I released an iPhone application that secretly contained tethering functionality._
 >
 > _The application reached the #2 paid app position in the App Store and made over $20,000 before being removed._
 >